Courses in the Psychology Department cover a full range of topics within psychology.

 100- & 200-Level Courses

 102 (3 credits) – Introduction to Psychology.
-(University Core Curriculum) [A] Course: S6 900] An examination of the variables related to the origins and modifications of human behavior using the viewpoints and techniques of contemporary psychology.
+(University Core Curriculum) [IAI Course: S6 900] An examination of the variables related to the origins and modifications of human behavior using the viewpoints and techniques of contemporary psychology.
 Purchase of syllabus from local vendor required.

 202 (1 credit) – Careers in Psychology.
 A survey of fields of psychology from the perspective of available career options.
 Activities, required skills, rewards, and external constraints that characterize different career paths are practiced and discussed in relation to students' abilities and interests.
 Required of psychology majors, but open to any interested student.
 No prerequisite.

-207 (3 credits) -- Peace Psychology--Harmony with Nature and Human Beings.
+207 (3 credits) – Peace Psychology–Harmony with Nature and Human Beings.
 (University Core Curriculum) Peace psychology is a broad discipline that addresses human conflict and the need for peace in all arenas of life, including the need to establish harmony between nature and human beings.
 Key concepts, theories, research, and resolutions pertaining to peace, harmony, competition, and conflict (war, violence) from a variety of disciplines will be reviewed and discussed.
 Topics will include competition and conflict between different species, individuals, groups, and ethnic/cultural communities in regional, national, and international contexts.
 Although the theme of peace will be addressed from a psychological perspective, the course is of relevance to many different disciplines.

-211 (4 credits) – Research Methods in Psychology.
+211 (4 credits) – Research Methods and Statistics.
 An introduction to the use of scientific methods in the study of behavior.
 Considerations of experimental design and methodology are integrated with the treatment of data analysis, interpretation of results and writing of a research report.
 Students will write a research proposal, conduct an experiment and write a report of the experiment.
 This course satisfies the CoLA Writing-Across-the-Curriculum requirement.
 Lecture and laboratory.
 Prerequisite: Psyc 102.

 222 (3 credits) – Effects of Recreational Drugs on Mind and Body.
 Describes the physiological and psychological effects of substances used as recreational drugs for their psychoactive effects.
 Drugs discussed will include alcohol, amphetamines, cocaine and other stimulants, the barbiturates, methaqualone, the psychedelics, marijuana, tranquilizers, and the opiates.
-The purpose of the course is to provide the student with the facts concerning the effects of these drugs and the potential for their abuse and physiological and psychological dependence on them.
+The purpose of the course is to provide the student with the facts concerning the effects of these drugs and the potential for their abuse and physiological and psychological dependence.

 233 (3 credits) – Psychology of Gender in Diverse Context.
 (University Core Curriculum) The course examines how gender affects all aspects of our lives at the individual, societal and cultural levels.
 It will cover psychological theories and topics related to gender, and will examine issues of diversity, such as race/ethnicity, class, sexuality, disability and age as they interact with gender.